-Section 84-Because of the pernicious and trashy books which are being so freely circulated, every Sunday school should provide a library of books suitable to the youthful understanding.
-Such books should be purchased as will point toward the highest possible success, not from a worldly standpoint, but in helpful service to our fellow men and perfect love toward God.
+Section 83-Because of the pernicious and trashy books which are being so freely circulated, every Sunday school should provide a library of books suitable to the youthful understanding.
+Such books should be purchased as will point toward the highest possible success, not from a worldly standpoint, but in helpful service to our fellow men and perfect love toward God for young people embracing both local and district features.
+Provisions are hereby made for the existence and work of such organization in the following particulars as set forth in this Section 84 of the Manual, paragraphs 2 to 5 inclusive.